RuanCardoso/OmniNet/README.md

 _______________________________________________________________________________

-# Neutron - A Unity Framework for Creating Multiplayer Games
+# Neutron - A Unity Framework for Multiplayer Game Development

 Neutron is a Unity framework created with a strong focus on achieving high-performance in the development of multiplayer games.